 This article will describe the prognosis and treatment of dementia with Lewy bodies.
 The epidemiology, neuropathology, pathogenesis, clinical features, and diagnosis are discussed separately.
 (See "Epidemiology, pathology, and pathogenesis of dementia with Lewy bodies" and "Clinical features and diagnosis of dementia with Lewy bodies".)

 The treatment of other dementia syndromes and the treatment of dementia in general are discussed separately.
-(See "Cholinesterase inhibitors in the treatment of dementia" and "Treatment of dementia" and "Treatment of behavioral symptoms related to dementia" and "Parkinson disease dementia" and "Frontotemporal dementia: Treatment" and "Treatment and prevention of vascular dementia".)
+(See "Cholinesterase inhibitors in the treatment of dementia" and "Treatment of dementia" and "Management of neuropsychiatric symptoms of dementia" and "Parkinson disease dementia" and "Frontotemporal dementia: Treatment" and "Treatment and prevention of vascular dementia".)